 Division of International Studies

-Overview – Enrollment limit : 10
+Overview – Enrollment Limit : 10

 Amid the increasing globalization of society, the Division of International Studies aims to cultivate human resources who possess practical foreign language proficiency and can actively contribute to the international community.
 Graduates are expected to have a deep interest in global issues and diverse cultures, as well as specialized knowledge in their fields.
 The program also seeks to develop individuals with strong Japanese communication skills, enabling them to work effectively in international contexts through mastery of Japanese language, culture, and teaching methods—such as those required of Japanese language educators.